ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Table/doc/index.en-US.md

 Since 0.16.0, Table has supported ordinary classes, record, interface, and abstract classes as DataSource types.
 But there are a few caveats:

-- When using record and some property values would be changed, please override the `GetHasCode()` method.
+- When using record and some property values would be changed, please override the `GetHasCode()` method, or the `RowKey` of Table.
 Otherwise the state maintained internally for each column will not work correctly. [#2837](https://github.com/ant-design-blazor/ant-design-blazor/issues/2837)
 - When using abstract classes, the Table would waits for the DataSource to get the element and takes the first one to initialize at the first render. [#3471](https://github.com/ant-design-blazor/ant-design-blazor/issues/3471)

 ### Table